-In this article, our Las Vegas criminal defense attorneys explain what you should know about Nevada bench warrants and how we can make them go away and keep you out of jail:
+In this article, our Las Vegas criminal defense attorneys explain how Nevada bench warrants work and how to "quash" (get rid of) bench warrants so the defendant stays out of jail.

 Our Las Vegas bench warrant attorneys know how to quash Nevada warrants of all types.
 Refer to our other pages on how to quash Nevada warrants: